Tax in Falkland Islands

 The Falkland Islands Pound (FKP) is locally issued and pegged 1:1 to the British Pound (GBP).
 Both currencies are legal tender.
 FKP banknotes are not widely accepted outside the islands, but GBP moves freely in and out.
 For tax purposes, income and expenses denominated in either currency need no conversion.

-The peg to GBP means residents experience GBP-level inflation and interest-rate effects driven by the Bank of England — despite having no formal say in UK monetary policy.
-Contracts, fishing licences, and government accounts are denominated in FKP or GBP interchangeably.
+The peg means residents experience Bank of England-driven inflation and interest-rate effects with no formal say in UK monetary policy; contracts, fishing licences, and government accounts are denominated in FKP or GBP interchangeably.

 The 2013 Sovereignty Referendum and UK Overseas Territory status

-Argentina claims the islands as the Islas Malvinas and maintains an ongoing sovereignty dispute with the United Kingdom.
-The 1982 conflict ended with the UK retaining administrative control.
-In a March 2013 referendum, 99.8% of votes cast (1,513 of 1,517) supported continued status as a UK Overseas Territory.
-The dispute remains unresolved diplomatically.
+Argentina claims the islands as the Islas Malvinas; the 1982 conflict left the UK in administrative control.
+In a March 2013 referendum, 99.8% of valid votes (1,513 of 1,516 valid ballots) backed continued status as a UK Overseas Territory.
+The dispute remains diplomatically unresolved.

 The constitutional status has direct tax implications.
-The Falklands sits outside the UK's domestic tax regime — HMRC does not administer tax here, and UK tax treaties do not automatically extend.
-FIG legislates independently on income tax, customs, and related matters.
+The Falklands sits outside the UK's domestic tax regime - HMRC does not administer tax here, and UK tax treaties do not automatically extend (the one exception being the 1997 UK double taxation arrangement, covered below).
+FIG legislates independently on income tax, customs, and related matters, and the unresolved sovereignty dispute is a recognised factor in long-term investment and fishing-licence risk assessments.

 Economic profile - fisheries, Antarctic gateway, oil